OpenClaw QuickStart (5): Wiring Telegram, DingTalk, and the WeChat Reality

 Path 1: openclaw-china (community plugin).
 This wraps an unofficial WeChat protocol.
 Don’t.
 Tencent will ban accounts that use it, and a friend of mine almost lost his personal account this way.

-Path 2: 企业微信 (Work WeChat).
+Path 2: Work WeChat.
 Has an official OpenClaw integration.
 Works well, but you need a registered enterprise WeChat account and the bot only operates inside enterprise channels.
 Good for teams; awkward for personal use.

 Path 3: WorkBuddy.
 Tencent’s own desktop client that lets a registered AI agent talk through your personal WeChat.
 This is the official supported path for personal-WeChat agents.
-Setup involves registering as a WorkBuddy developer, getting a workbuddy_id, and pointing OpenClaw at it.

 | |